Samland-Gov/legislation-old/regulations/Building_Regulations_Series_1/buildingS1.md

 All buildings that want to use electrical, or mechanical, equipment and have more than 2 floors must include a gap of atleast 2 blocks in-between all celings and floors.

+Not all buildings must use Floor Gaps or <a href="#conector-tubes">Conector Tubes</a> you may be aplicable for an exemption from the Buildings Regulator.

 As a result, your building will have a space between your floors and celings, this then allows you to run cables horrizonally to equipment e.g. LED Lights.

 ### Conector Tubes